dojo/docs/dojo/sniff.rst

 performant code.
 The :ref:`dojo/has <dojo/has>` API is the main Dojo mechanism for accomplishing this and ``dojo/sniff`` leverages this.

-When leveraged with :ref:`Dojo's Builder <build/index>` unused code, for non-targeted browsers, can be removed and decrease the size and increase the performance of your code.
+When leveraged with :ref:`Dojo's Builder <build/index>`, unused code can be removed for non-targeted browsers.
+This reduces the size and increases the performance of your code.

 Usage
 =====

-The module can be used two ways, because the module add features to ``dojo/has`` and it also returns ``dojo/has`` as the return value of the module.
-Both the examples below are functionally the same:
+The module can be used in two ways, because the module adds features to ``dojo/has`` and it returns ``dojo/has`` as the return value of the module.
+Both examples below are functionally equivalent:

 .. js ::